ZentrixLabs/ZentrixLabs.FalconSdk/README.md

 Licensed under the [MIT License](LICENSE) by ZentrixLabs.

+## 🙏 Acknowledgments

+- This SDK would not have been possible without the work already done by the team behind the [PSFalcon](https://github.com/CrowdStrike/psfalcon) module and the Falcon SDK.

+We extend our thanks to the CrowdStrike API community for their support and documentation.
+---

 ## Contributing
 Pull requests are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 Ensure changes are well-tested and match the project's security-first standards.

+This Sdk will continue to evolve to encompass more features and services from the CrowdStrike Falcon API.

 If you'd like to support this project: